trip5/Matrix-Fonts/README.md

 I will continue adding characters to fonts as I have time.
 If you wish your language to be a priority or if you need some certain characters added, open an issue and I'll see what I can do.

 ## 8-Series Fonts
-Suitable when using the full height of an 8-row matrix - contains the entire Latin-1 character set, Cyrillic, and a bunch of currency characters
+*Suitable when using the full height of an 8-row matrix*

 ### MatrixChunky8
-Everything big and blocky
+Everything big and blocky - looks great as a time screen

 ![image](./8-series/MatrixChunky8.png)